-Automated boot recovery (ABR)
+Automatic boot failure recovery (ABR)

-While the server is starting, if the integrated management module II detects problems with the server firmware in the primary bank, the server automatically switches to the backup firmware bank and gives you the opportunity to recover the firmware in the primary bank.
-For instructions for recovering the UEFI firmware, see "Recovering the server firmware" on page 94.
-After you have recovered the firmware in the primary bank, complete the following steps:
+If the server is booting up and the IMM detects problems with the server firmware in the primary bank, it will automatically switch to the backup firmware bank and give you the opportunity to recover the primary bank.
+To recover to the server firmware primary bank, complete the following steps.

 - 1. Restart the server. - 2.
-When the prompt Press F3 to restore to primary is displayed, press F3 to start the server from the primary bank.
+When the prompt Press F3 to restore to primary is displayed.
+Press F3 to recover the primary bank.
+Pressing F3 will restart the server.